TY-Cheng/LoG-IV/docs/results_snapshot.md

 - A1 `liquidity_correlated` mask;
 - A1 `block_wing` mask;
 - raw SVI per-expiry accounting with timeout and failure rates;
-- LAGOS-Hetero ablation results;
+- heteroscedastic graph-model ablation results;
-- ticker-holdout or graph-shift evaluation;
+- ticker-holdout or other out-of-distribution evaluation;
 - liquidity-bucket and worst-bucket error tables;
-- AFFS-style error-versus-violation frontier;
+- error-versus-violation trade-off curves;
-- final figures and paper-facing tables.
+- final figures and manuscript-level tables.

-## Suggested Sell
+## Suggested Positioning

-The cleanest sell is:
+The central positioning is:

-> LoG-IV introduces a leakage-safe benchmark for learning from irregular,
+> LoG-IV introduces a leakage-controlled benchmark for learning from irregular
-> liquidity-marked option-surface graphs.
-On real U.S. option chains, graph
+> option-surface graphs with liquidity-dependent observation noise.
+On real
+> U.S. option chains, graph
 > models substantially outperform train-only and within-surface interpolation
 > baselines on masked IV reconstruction.
 The project then studies when
-> reliability-conditioned graph operators help under liquidity-correlated
+> graph models conditioned on quote reliability help under liquidity-correlated
-> missingness, structured graph sparsity, and cross-market graph-domain shift.
+> missingness, structured sparsity, and out-of-distribution evaluation.

-Do not sell it as:
+Do not present it as:

 - a trading alpha system;
 - a causal U.S.-to-Japan risk-transfer paper;
 - a strict no-arbitrage surface construction method;
-- final evidence that liquidity-aware GNNs dominate all baselines.
+- final evidence that liquidity-aware GNNs outperform all baselines.

 ## Immediate Next Runs